Thandres/ObfE/README.md

 contain the `<Spells>` tag, just `<Spell>` tags and the stuff between that.
 The scripts put all your XMLs between these tags in the combine step, so no need to do it yourself.

-### 3. When you are ready to test your mod, execute buildToLocalEden.py
+### 3. When you are ready to test your mod, execute buildEdenToLocal.py
 This will ask you for your steam location and the name of your mod if you havent specified it yet and then put all your mod files into your local mods folder for you.
 If you changed something, simply save your files and run the script again!

 ### 4. Install the mod ingame and test it out!
 All your files are where Steam needs them, now you can test your mod and see how it plays!

+### 5. When you want to update your mod on the Steam workshop just execute buildEdenToWorkshop.py
+If you set up a `WorkshopItemInfo.xml` destination then **ObfE** will look for the `<PublishedFileId>` tag and put all your files into the workshop folder with the corresponding ID.
+No need to look for the folder yourself!
+Just make sure that all the information Steam needs for their workshop mods are present.

+Like with all other .xml files you dont need to include the outer `<WorkshopItemInfo>` tag in your files, **ObfE** will do that for you.

 ## A note on custom animations and image files
 If you have taken a look at the example mod for the character Lea you may have noticed that the .png and .aseprite